MTarek23/sturdy-guide/README.md

-This repo is to record progress of knowledge on Fireworks workflow management
+This repo is to record progress of Fireworks workflow management